wassupiari/wassupiari/README.md

 ---

 ##### Who am i?
-I am a 21 yo student at the University of Salerno, and programming is my passion, which helps me relax and thrive.
+Hi!
+I am a 21-year-old student at the University of Salerno.
+Passionate about programming, I find in code my source of inspiration and tranquility. 🚀💻

 <h1 align="center"> `o._.o' </h1>